 This is a found footage horror film that takes place in an underground railway.
 It follows a group of journalists who are investigating a government conspiracy in Sydney.
 This was the first Australian film to be distributed for free online, allowing millions of people to watch from their homes.
 Some viewers criticize the film for being poorly lit and working with a low budget.
 However, others believe it proves you don’t need millions of dollars and CGI effects to create a thrilling horror film when you have an excellent script, actors, and camerawork.

-Snowtown, which is also known as The Snowtown Murders, is based on the story of one of Australia’s most famous serial killers.
+Snowtown, which is also known as The Snowtown Murders, is based on the real story of one of Australia’s most famous serial killers.
 It tells the story of a teenage girl who falls in love with her mother’s boyfriend and his group of ‘neighborhood watchmen’ friends.
 The tone of the film is quite depressing.
 Although there isn’t too much gore present in the film, it can be uncomfortable to watch.
 It shows how cold and calculating murderers can really be, which some viewers have found disturbing.

 This movie takes place inside of a supermarket after a tsunami hits the town.
 It traps a group of people inside of the flooded store – along with several Great White Sharks.
 Although the concept might sound cheesy, there are multiple characters you will really care about and a few surprisingly tense moments.
 This is a great movie for fans of thrillers and horror films.
 Plus, it is directed by Kimble Rendall, who was involved in The Matrix Reloaded (2003), Ghost Rider (2007) and I, Robot (2004).